Drehmal-Team/installer/README.md

 ### Building

 Build commands are platform-specific, and you must be on that platform to build for it.
 This is automated via GitHub actions using [this workflow](/.github/workflows/build.yml) when a new tag is created.
 To begin the workflow, [draft a new release](https://github.com/Drehmal-Team/installer/releases/new) with a _new tag_.
 Choose an appropriate title and description.
-GitHub will build releases for all platforms and add them to the created release.
+GitHub will build for all platforms and add each platform's files to the newly created release.

-If you would like to build a release for your current platform, then you can use one of the following commands (after cloning the repo).
+If you would like to build a release locally for your current platform, you may use one of the following commands (after cloning the repo).

 ```bash
 # you must be on that platform to build a release for it